Chapter 5 : The Change of Heart

 “Jack, come on in.”
 Brynmor gave a smile Bletchley figured was too forced, too broad.
 Of course the Welshman would be crawling so far up Urquhart’s arse for a place on the team.
 It wouldn’t be the best-kept secret about the place that Crabbe and Goyle were candidates for being dropped.
 “How’re things?”

 “God-awful dull for the most part.
 All out of pumpkin pasties and there are still hours to go.”
 Urquhart patted a rumbling stomach.
 “None of our prefects about?”
 He glanced briefly outside, past Bletchley, then about the compartment.

 Doyle gave an exaggerated shrug.
 “Haven’t seen them.
 Still caught up in poncy business, I suppose.”
 He deftly reached out to catch the Chocolate Frog which had leapt out of Ariane’s hand unexpectedly, opening his grip to show it perfectly unharmed before passing it back to her.

 Bletchley scowled as Ariane thanked him, giggling a little.
 Doyle outright gave him the creeps.
 There was something about the way he moved, looked, talked, which seemed so perfectly calculated and yet Bletchley couldn’t remember his classmate faltering once in six years.
-He’d seen everyone he knew lose their cool or just plain fuck up – except
+He’d seen everyone he knew lose their cool or just plain fuck up – except for Gabriel Doyle.

 “Well, leave them to it.
 We’ve got real business here.”
 Urquhart dismissed this concern with a vague wave of the hand, then turned back to Brynmor.
 “So, Cal.
 You been practicing on a broom lately?”